 Note- The course is graded as an S/U option.
 Feedback from your site supervisor and the timely submission of all assignments will serve as markers for a satisfactory grade.

-EXPECTATIONS FOR Professional Practice
+EXPECTATIONS FOR PROFESSIONAL PRACTICE

 Graduate Internship students are expected to: